Angel2367716/unit-4-game/pseudocode.md

 8)use proper syntax to create a click event $ ("#").click(function(){here is what you want randofunction to perform you can use alert to make sure your code works when you press on a gem;}

 ---create more complex values
-9) create a startGame function, remember you need to name a function by using asigning it with a variable
+9) create a startGame function, remember you need to name a function by asigning it with a variable
-10) reset the current score - use a variable to equal it to zero 11)set a new target score b/w 19 and 120 - for target score you need to use a number randomizer. "variable" + "name of variable" equal to function (parameter would be minimum and maximum) {here you can use ther return action followed by the randomzier, this way you can call upon this funciton at a later time to get a random number}
+10) reset the current score - use a variable to equal it to zero 11)set a new target score b/w 19 and 120 - for target score you need to use a number randomizer. "variable" + "name of variable" equal to function (parameter would be minimum and maximum) {here you can use the return action followed by the randomzier, this way you can call upon this funciton at a later time to get a random number}
     *remember you are getting 5 different random numbers *you can get a random number function to return a random number b/w the min and the max 12)set different values for each of the crystals b/w 1-12